 Reviewed for accuracy: This article references published research on masters endurance athletes and resistance training, plus practical protocols used inside the Roadman strength training course.
-Heavy resistance training is appropriate for most cyclists over 50, but riders with cardiac, orthopaedic or other clinical conditions should consult a sports physician before starting a new heavy lifting programme.
+Loaded resistance training is appropriate for most cyclists over 50, but riders with cardiac, orthopaedic or other clinical conditions should consult a sports physician before starting a new strength programme.

 By 50, the riders who keep getting faster are not the ones doing more on the bike.
-They are the ones in the gym twice a week, lifting heavy.
+They are the ones in the gym twice a week, lifting with intent.
 Not circuits.
-Not bands.
-Real load, low reps, compound movements.
+Not bands alone.
+Real load, controlled patterns, progressively built.
 The cyclists who skip this — for any reason, however reasonable — are the ones whose power numbers slowly drift downward, whose climbing fades, whose sprints disappear, whose injury rate climbs.

 The science on this is no longer ambiguous.
 Sarcopenia — age-related muscle loss — runs at roughly 3-8 per cent per decade from the 30s, accelerating after 60.
-The only intervention that consistently reverses or slows it is heavy resistance training.
+The only intervention that consistently reverses or slows it is loaded resistance training.
 Endurance work alone does not.
 Body weight does not.
 Light circuits do not.
-Heavy compound lifts, programmed properly, do.
+Properly programmed strength work, with meaningful load, does.

 This is the protocol used inside the Not Done Yet community, the Roadman strength training course ($65), and the coaching programme for masters cyclists over 50.